smsearcy/dotfiles/README.md

 ======

-[Ansible](https://www.ansible.com/) playbooks to manage various configuration files and (optionally) install common applications.
+[Ansible](https://www.ansible.com/) playbooks to manage various configuration files and (optionally) install common applications for my workstation(s).

 To install on Fedora (this requires Git and will check the repository out to `~/Projects/dotfiles`):